Are you Addicted to Xanax?

 • Lack of inhibition

 Like many types of benzos, Xanax also comes with a black box label warning due to its highly addictive properties.
-However, using benzos even as prescribed by a medical physician can also run the risk of developing a dependency and addiction.
-Many believe because it has been authorized and approved by a doctor, it cannot be harmful.
-Unfortunately, it can become highly addictive both physically and psychologically.
+However, taking benzos as prescribed can still lead to dependence and addiction.
+Many believe that because a doctor has prescribed it, it cannot be harmful.
+Unfortunately, even when prescribed, it can become highly addictive both physically and psychologically.

 An infograph describing the different signs to know if a person is addicted to xanax.